santoshsmalagi/Developer-Essentials/Doxygen/Doxy-C-Template.md

 ```

 ## 3. Function comments
 Declaration comments describe use of the function (when it is non-obvious); comments at the definition of a function describe operation.
-Do not repeat the information from the ``.h`` file or wherever.
+Do not repeat the same information in multiple locations.
 Function comments may be ommitted if the function is simple and obvious.

-For functions which have been declared and defined (e.g. ``static`` functions) in the same file it may be much cleaner to document it at the definition.
+> *For functions which have been declared and defined (e.g. ``static`` functions) in the same file it may be much cleaner to document them at the definition.*

 A function's documentation must include the following fields:
 * A brief one line description about the function and its purpose